unirt/lambda-layer-version-cleaner/README.md

 pip install lambda-layer-version-cleaner
 ```
 ## Usage
 To use the `LambdaLayerVersionCleaner` in your CDK project, simply import it and add it to your stack.
+Note that the cleaner will delete old versions of Lambda Layers even if they are associated with Lambda functions.
+Please ensure that you are aware of this behavior before using the cleaner in your project.
 ### JavaScript / TypeScript
 ```javascript
 import * as cdk from 'aws-cdk-lib';